 He was reduced to the land of the walking dead at the 2006 IAAF World Walking Cup and has a few DNFs opposite his name as well over a 10-year career at the top.

-However, he has been training well since he won the World Race Walking Cup in May, and reckoned Chegin had prepared him well.
+However, he has been training well since he won the World Race Walking Cup in May, and reckoned he had prepared well.
 Well enough to rewrite his personal best by nearly a massive three minutes despite the warmest day of the Olympics so far.

 Kirdyapkin also agreed there must be something in couples’ race walking together.

-Apart from he and Anyisa, silver medallist Jared Tallent will also be watching wife Claire line up for the 20km.
+Apart from he and Kirdyapkina, silver medallist Jared Tallent will also be watching wife Claire line up for the 20km.

-The Russian said: "I think it’s because the other person in the partnership understands what is required to try and win competitions at this level."
+The Russian said: "I think it’s because the other person in the partnership understands what is required to try to win competitions at this level.

 "Of course, Anyisa knows me well, but she also knows what it takes to devote time to the sport.
 Maybe, that’s the same for Jared."